Are you looking for great books to help your students move in music class?

-This book is perfect for your PreK or Kindergarten classes.
+This picture book is perfect for your PreK or Kindergarten classes.
 The rhythmic chanting fits beat and rhythm perfectly.

 As the story goes along, different animals will be dancing.
 It’s a fun movement exploration activity, you may invite students to show you how they would imagine each animal dances.

-To tie this book further into music, after you read it, you may add non-pitched percussion you and the students decide matches the animal and its dance.
+To tie this board book further into music, after you read it, you may add non-pitched percussion you and the students decide matches the animal and its dance.
 This is a great way to introduce timbre.

 #3 Barnyard Dance

 If you don’t already have Sandra Boynton’s classic, you need to get it for your classroom.
 You get multiple repetitions of this expressive and hilarious book with its fun movements.

 Look for ways to connect the “barn dance” with American cultures.
 Barn dances were common occurrences in the Midwest, and this book makes a great jumping point to discuss that.

 I remember reading this book and song with my Grandma as a kid, so this book and song holds a special place in my heart as well as the tradition of oral history.

 Not only is this book based off a call and response song, but the movements you can add to it as you share help give young students a better awareness of movement words.

 As books go, this one has gained a lot of popularity for several reasons.
 These are the exact reasons I think it’s perfect for your classroom.